AlbertProfe/userBorrowBookBack/docs/userBookBorrowBack.md

 ## Links & Intro

+> The `Borrow` entity would have relationships with `Book` and `User` entities.
+Controllers would expose endpoints for creating, reading, updating, and deleting borrow records.

+> The **H2 database provides an in-memory database** for development and testing purposes, while JPA simplifies database operations and object-relational mapping.

 ### Basic Project

 A Spring Boot project with H2 local database and JPA for a <mark>borrowing system</mark> typically includes: